 $15,000 Pro Painting Cost - $500 Tools - $1500 Paint = $13,000 Savings

 b.)
 Landscaping: Similar to painting, landscaping can be labor heavy aspect of the the build that you can easily substitute your own labor for.
 You probably won't save a ton of money planting grass but you may save quite a bit by planting trees and garden beds DIY.
 Try commercial greenhouses if you need to buy in bulk!

 1/2 Acre X $0.20/SF Pro Seeding Cost - $200 Grass Seed = $4,200 Savings

 General contractors are notorious for underbidding jobs with the intent to overcharge customers on change orders or additional scope.
 Since home construction can be a very complicated endeavor which often results in mistakes or omissions, it's vitally important to ensure that you construction documents (floorplans & specifications) are 100% ready to build without needing changes down the line.
 There are two main things to watch out for:

 a.)
 Design Changes: It's takes home architects many years of training to be able to visualize how 2D plans will look in real life.
 Many homeowners don't have the benefit of the same experience.
 As a result, often times homeowners will end up making design changes as the home is framed because when they first walk the house they get see things that they don't like.
-That's why we offer video tours and 3D interactive tours for all of our plans so you can get a better sense of proportions and scale before your new house is framed and requires expensive rework.
+That's why we recommend only buying plans with video tours and 3D interactive tours so you can get a better sense of proportions and scale before your new house is framed.

 b.)
 Design Omissions: Occasionally, the home design or specifications will omit some key aspects that end up needing to be added in order to finish the house.
 Often times this is either early or late in the construction process (sitework and finishes respectively).